These homemade Drop Biscuits are extra soft, buttery, and tender, with a classic buttermilk flavor. You only need 5 simple ingredients to make them!

 Thanksgiving has been on my brain, after all.
 And I consider biscuits to be absolutely essential for the holiday table.
 Or for a comfort food meal with Buttermilk Fried Chicken or Oven BBQ Pork Spare Ribs and Coleslaw.

 After several rounds of testing, these biscuits are the softest and most deliciously buttery version yet.
+It is quite a delicious recipe that still only uses a minimal 5 ingredients.

 And in true drop biscuit style, they are ridiculously easy.

 I’ve always said that drop biscuits are perfect for the people who are intimidated by classic cutter-style biscuits (like these Cheddar Scallion Biscuits).
 They’re like the gateway biscuit where you get your confidence.
+It’s also a great recipe for kids to make, because of its simplicity.

 While it’s possible to make this by hand (details are at the end), since most people have a food processor, I’m going to walk you through this method.